SabFloki/mobautoBDDBS/README.md

 # APPIUM-Cucumber-BDD-WDIO

-Boilerplate project to run native and browser for android and ios using cucumber with page object pattern.
+Project to run native and browser for android and ios using cucumber with page object pattern.
+Parallel test runs - configured for android apps.

+Future Improvements:
+To add parallel config for iOS

 ## Based on